miar/ffps/README.md

 2. cd ffp/benchSuite/

-3. mkdir tmp

-4. Open the Makefile file, update JDK_PATH and JDK with your system values, close Makefile and do 'make' in the terminal
+3. Open the Makefile file, update JDK_PATH and JDK with your system values, close Makefile and do 'make' in the terminal

-5. Results with execution times and memory used by each model will appear in the 'tmp' directory
+4. Results with execution times and memory used by each model will appear in the 'tmp' directory

-6. If you want to see how our model is implemented check the 'ffpo' and 'ffps' directories.
+5. If you want to see how our model is implemented check the 'ffpo' and 'ffps' directories.

 Enjoy it.